zacgerber/backend-log-puzzle-assessment/README.md

 ```

 ## Part B - Download Images Puzzle
 Complete the `download_images()` function which takes a sorted list of URLs and a destination directory.
-Download the image from each URL into the given directory, creating the directory first if necessary (see the `os` module for creating a directory, and `urllib.urlretrieve()` for downloading a URL).
+Download the image from each URL into the given directory, creating the directory first if necessary (see the `os` module for creating a directory, and `urllib.request.urlretrieve()` for downloading a URL).
 Name the local image files with a simple scheme like "img0", "img1", "img2", and so on.
 You may wish to print a helpful "Retrieving..." status output line while downloading each image since it can be slow and its nice to have some indication that the program is working.
 Each image is a little vertical slice from the original.
 How do you put the slices together to re-create the original?
 It can be solved nicely with a little HTML (knowledge of HTML is not required).

 The `download_images()` function should also create an `index.html` file in the directory with an `<img>` tag to show each local image file.
 The `img` tags should all be on one line together without separation.
 In this way, the browser displays all the slices together seamlessly.
 You do not need knowledge of HTML to do this; just create an index.html file that looks like this: